smk/invite/README.txt

 2. Give some roles permission to send invites at the Access control page (admin/user/access).
 The following permissions can be controlled:

+   administer invitations - Allows users to access the administrative overview
+     and settings pages.

    send mass invitations - Allows users to send an invitation to multiple
      recipients (this was formerly a setting known as "limit per turn").